 - Goods exported and then re-imported back to Vietnam due to sales returns by overseas customers.

 Exempt goods and services

-There are stipulated categories of VAT exemptions, including certain agricultural products; goods/services provided by individuals having annual revenue of 100 million Vietnamese dong (VND) or below; imported or leased drilling rigs, aeroplanes, and ships of a type that cannot be produced in Vietnam; transfer of land use rights (LUR), excluding the transfer of LUR that was previously acquired from others if the transferor does not carry out any activities on such LUR since the last acquisition; various financial services; various securities activities including fund management; capital assignments; foreign currency trading; debt factoring; certain types of insurance; medical services and elderly/disabled people care service; education, printing/publishing, public transportation, export of unprocessed natural resources, etc.
+There are stipulated categories of VAT exemptions, including certain agricultural products; goods/services provided by individuals having annual revenue of 100 million Vietnamese dong (VND) or below; imported or leased drilling rigs, aeroplanes, and ships of a type that cannot be produced in Vietnam; transfer of land use rights (LUR) (detailed guidance is provided to specific cases); various financial services; various securities activities including fund management; capital assignments; foreign currency trading; debt factoring; certain types of insurance; medical services and elderly/disabled people care service; education, printing/publishing, public transportation, export of unprocessed natural resources, etc.

 When a supply cannot be readily classified based on the tax tariff, VAT must be calculated based on the highest rate applicable for the particular range of goods that the business supplies.